JLESC/jlesc.github.io/_projects/energy_autonomic.md

 and a proportional-integral (PI) controller, on top of the Argo NRM infrastructure.

+# Results for 2021/2022

+We published our first study, using a preliminary offline identification process to derive a proportional-integral (PI) controller on top of the Argo NRM infrastructure, at Euro-Par 2021 {% cite cerf2021europar %}.
+This study includes a controller applied to several Grid5000 clusters, and controlling a singe memory-bound application, using Intel RAPL for power control.

+A second publication is in the works, more on the control theory aspects of the work.
+Following this, we will work on expanding our control design process to allow for various types of applications and applications with phases in particular.
+The goal is to improve the NRM infrastructure and the controller design to detect phases in application performance and adapt the control to them.

+{% person reis_v %} left Argonne for Groq in March 2021. {% person daoudi_i %}
+started working as an ANL-funded postdoc on this project in October 2021. {% person cerf_s %}
+became a INRIA research scientist in Lille in October 2021.

 ## Visits and meetings

 We schedule regular video meetings between the different members of the